KhoaLuongCode/cwru-rmp/CWRU_RMP_REACT/README.md

 **Setup the Application:**
    - Clone the repository and navigate to the project directory.
    - Run `npm install` to install the necessary dependencies.
-   - Ensure you have proper credentials for the Supabase URL and API key (should be included already)
+   - Ensure you have proper credentials for the Supabase URL and API key (should be included already).
+   - RUN `npm start` to start the application.

 The app requires users to be logged in.
 Follow these steps to get started: